Biographies Characteristics Analysis

 Chemistry

-"for his research on the mechanism of chemical reactions"
+"for research in the field of the mechanism of chemical reactions"

 Born in 1896 in the city of Saratov